playingintraffic/zen/README.md

 * Inject new methods
 * Store their own isolated data

-Extensions don't talk to each other.
-They don't break each other.
-And they don't require some central config file from 2019.

 Load one.
 Load five.
 Or load nothing.
 It still works.

 ---